magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something at the time specific tags are cleaned from cache
+*  If one wants to do something at the time specific tags are cleaned from cache

 ### 125. clean_catalog_images_cache_after